ebruukolak/netcorewebapi-example/README.md

-Basic CRUD Operations with .Net Core Web API and EF core.
+CRUD Operations with .Net Core Web API and EF Core.
-Not finished yet..
+For database operations, PostgreSQL is used.
+For authorization, Json Web Token is used.

 Resources: